-1. $\blacktriangle$ / $\blacktriangledown$ Tune: In radio mode, press to manually go up ( $\blacktriangle$ ) or down ( $\blacktriangledown$ ) the radio frequency.
+1. \triangle / \bigvee Tune: In radio mode, press to manually go up (\triangle) or down (\bigvee) the radio frequency.
 In menu mode, use to select various settings.

-In Satellite Radio mode (if equipped), press $\blacktriangle$ / $\blacktriangledown$ to enter TEXT MODE and scroll through the current song title, artist, channel category and Sirius Long Channel Name.

-In TEXT MODĚ, sometimes the display text requires additional text to be displayed.
-When the ">" indicator is active press SEEK $\blacktriangleright$ to view the additional display text.
-When the "<" indicator is active press $\blacktriangleleft$ SEEK to view to the previous display text.
+In Satellite Radio mode (if equipped), press ▲ / ▼ to enter TEXT MODE and scroll through the current song title, artist, channel category and Sirius Long Channel Name.
+(Not available on some models.)
+In TEXT MODE, sometimes the display text requires additional text to be displayed.
+When the ">" indicator is active press SEEK ▶ to view the additional display text.
+When the "<" indicator is active press SEEK to view to the previous display text.

-In CATEGORY MODE, press $\blacktriangle$ / $\bigtriangledown$ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.).
+In CATEGORY MODE, press \triangle / \bigvee to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.).
 Refer to Catetory Mode under Menu for further information.
+Satellite radio is available only in the continental United States with a valid SIRIUS radio subscription.

-2. Phone/mute: Press to mute the playing media.
-Press again to return to the playing media.

-3. Menu: Press to toggle through the following modes:
+- 2. Phone/mute: Press to mute the playing media.
+Press again to return to the playing media. - 3.
+MENU: Press to toggle through the following modes:

 CATEGORY (Satellite Radio if equipped): Press MENU until the currently active category appears in the display (CATEGORY MODE).
-In CATEGORY MODE, press $\checkmark$ / $\checkmark$ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.) Press $\blacktriangleleft$ SEEK $\triangleright$ or SCAN to select the category.
+In CATEGORY MODE, press ▲ /▼ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.) Press ◀ SEEK▶ or SCAN to select the category.
 After a category is selected, press SEEK to search for that specific category of channels only (i.e. ROCK).
 To select a different category, press MENU until the category appears in the display.
-Press $\bigstar$ / $\checkmark$ to select a different category.
+Press ▲ /▼ to select a different category.
 You may also select CATEGORY ALL to seek all available Sirius categories and channels.
-Satellite radio is available only in the continental United States.
+Satellite radio is available only in the continental United States with a valid SIRIUS radio subscription.

 TREB (Treble): Press MENU until TREBLE appears in the display.

-Use $\blacktriangle$ / $\blacktriangledown$ / $\blacklozenge$ SEEK $\blacktriangleright$ to adjust the treble levels.
+Use \triangle / ∇ / \triangleleft SEEK \triangleright to adjust the treble levels.

 BASS: Press MENU until BASS appears in the display.

-Use $\land / \checkmark / \checkmark$ SEEK $\triangleright$ to adjust the bass levels.
+Use \triangle / ∇ / \triangleleft SEEK \triangleright to adjust the bass levels.

 BAL (Balance): Press MENU until BAL appears in the display.

-Use $\blacktriangle$ / $\blacktriangledown$ / $\blacklozenge$ SEEK $\blacktriangleright$ to adjust the audio between the left and right speakers.
+Use ▲ /▼ /◀ SEEK ▶ to adjust the audio between the left and right speakers.

 FADE: Press MENU until FADE appears in the display.
-Use / /

-SEEK to adjust the audio between the front and rear speakers.
+Use ▲ /▼ / SEEK ► to adjust the audio between the front and rear speakers.